altaga/Doppler-Drone/README.md

     - New alerts.
     - Direct information from the database.

-The WebApp is mounted as a CloudFoundry App:
+The WebApp is hosting as a CloudFoundry App:

 <img src="https://i.ibb.co/SPd0CGF/image.png" width="1000">